webosose/website/content/en/docs/tutorials/js-services/developing-external-js-services.md

 - `main` - Specify the name of the main service JavaScript file.

 There are quite a few other values one can set in the `package.json` file.
-For the complete specification of the `package.json`, see [https://docs.npmjs.com/files/package.json](https://docs.npmjs.com/files/package.json).
+For the complete specification of the `package.json`, see the [npm documentation](https://docs.npmjs.com/files/package.json).

 #### services.json